RELDEC: Reinforcement Learning-Based Decoding of Moderate Length LDPC Codes: Preliminaries

 \subsection{Reinforcement Learning}

-In an reinforcement learning problem, an agent (learner) interacts with an environment whose \textit{state space} can be modeled as a finite MDP \cite{Sutton18}.
+In an RL problem, an agent (learner) interacts with an environment whose \textit{state space} can be modeled as a finite MDP \cite{Sutton18}.
 The agent takes \textit{actions} that {alter} the state of the environment and receives a \textit{reward} in return for each action, with the goal of maximizing the total reward in a series of actions.
-The optimized sequence of actions is obtained by employing a policy which utilizes an \textit{action-value function} to determine how beneficial an action is for maximizing the long-term expected reward.
+The optimized sequence of actions is obtained by employing a policy which utilizes an \textit{action value function} to determine how beneficial an action is for maximizing the long-term expected reward.
 In the remainder of the paper, let $[[x]]\triangleq \{0,\ldots,x-1\}$, where $x$ is a positive integer.
 Suppose that an environment allows $m$ possible actions, and let {the random variable} $A_\ell\in [[m]]$ with realization $a$ represent the index of an action taken by the agent during learning step {$\ell\in \{0,\ldots, \ell_\max-1\}$}.
-Let $S_{\ell}$ with realization $s\in \mathbb{Z}$ represent the current state of the environment before taking action $A_\ell$ and let $S_{\ell+1}$ with realization $s'$ represent a new state of the MDP after executing $A_\ell$.
+Let $S_{\ell}$ with realization $s^{(\ell)}\in \mathbb{Z}$ represent the current state of the environment before taking action $A_\ell$ and let $S_{\ell+1}$ with realization $s^{(\ell)'}$ represent a new state of the MDP after executing $A_\ell$.
 Let a state space $\mathcal{S}$ contain all possible state realizations.
-Also, let $R_\ell=R(S_{\ell},A_\ell,S_{\ell+1})$ be the reward yielded at step $\ell$ after taking action $A_\ell$ in state $S_{\ell}$ which will yield state $S_{\ell+1}$.

-Optimal policies for MDPs can be estimated via Monte Carlo techniques such as Q-learning.
-The estimated action-value function $Q_\ell(S_{\ell},A_\ell)$ in Q-learning (also known as Q-function) represents the expected long-term reward achieved by the agent at step $\ell$ after taking action $A_\ell$ in state $S_{\ell}$.
-To improve the estimation in each step, the action-value function is adjusted according to a recursion
+Also, let $R_\ell=R(S_{\ell},A_\ell,S_{\ell+1})$ be the reward yielded at step $\ell$ after taking action $A_\ell$ in state $S_{\ell}$ which will yield state $S_{\ell+1}$. {Optimal policies for MDPs can be estimated via Monte Carlo techniques, such as Q-learning.
+The estimated action value function $Q_\ell(S_{\ell},A_\ell)$ (Q-function) represents the expected long-term reward an agent obtains after taking action $A_\ell$ in state $S_{\ell}$.
+Learning involves iteratively adjusting the action value function for a specific $(S_{\ell},A_\ell)$ pair, based on previously learned action values for the same state and action pair and the reward $R_\ell$ earned from taking that action.
+The optimal policy guides the agent to select an action in a given state that maximizes the Q-function value for that state.}

-where $s'$ represents the new state of the MDP after taking action $a$ in state $s$, $0<\alpha <1$ is the \textit{learning rate}, $\beta$ is the \textit{reward discount rate}, $Q_{\ell+1}(s,a)$ is a future action-value resulting from action $a$ in the current state $s$ \cite{Watkins89}, and $\ell$ is the total number of learning steps elapsed after observing the initial state $S_0$ in a learning episode\footnote{A learning episode comprises all the Q-learning steps needed to learn the action-values corresponding to a single training example.}.
-Note that an action in learning step $\ell$ is selected via an $\epsilon$-greedy approach according to